 Lifespan – 5/10

-To complete every stage of the game will take around 4 to 5 hours, which for a game with so many customisation options available, is fairly underwhelming.
-From Software would go on to address this issue with the four sequels that were released, but it all started out much shorter than what either many gamers may have liked at the time, or what was genuinely possible, since CDs were capable of holding much more memory than cartridges.
+To complete every stage of the game will take around 4 to 5 hours, which for a game with so many customization options available, is fairly underwhelming.
+From Software would go on to address this issue with the four sequels that were released, but it all started out much shorter than what either many gamers may have liked at the time, or what was genuinely possible since CDs were capable of holding much more memory than cartridges.